 Operations involving the use of more than one VA without a correct and logical job description.

-Making frequent transfers to the same VA account by more than one person, by one or more people from the same IP address, or large amounts of money in a specified period
+Making frequent transfers to the same VA account by more than one person, by one or more people from the same IP address, or by large amounts of money in a specified period

 Relatively small amounts of transactions from many unrelated wallets then transfer to another wallet or full exchange for fiat currency.